Michael D. HannonMontclair State University · Department of Counseling

 I'm Michael and an Associate Professor of Counseling at Montclair State University.
 My experiences as a counselor include work as a clinical mental health counselor, school counselor, and student affairs professional.

-My research primarily focuses on Black men’s wellness, focusing on their roles as fathers, community leaders, clients, and counselor educators.
-My forthcoming book, Black Fathering and Mental Health will be published in 2021.
+My research is primarily about Black men’s wellness, focusing on their roles as fathers, community leaders, clients, and counselor educators.
+My edited book, Black Fathering and Mental Health was published in March 2022.

 Additional affiliations